pixel

 • Ask for professional help.
 You don’t have to do this work on your own.
 If your emotions are indicating that all is not well, talking to a counsellor can really help you unpack what’s going on.
 This is step 1 towards regaining your mojo.

-If you’ve lost your mojo and would like to feel more positive about your life, here are three ways I can help:
+If you’ve lost your mojo and would like to feel more positive about your life, here are four ways I can help:

 Talk soon,